 Osing songs are performed in Osing language.
 A language only people of Banyuwangi speak.
 At Banyuwangi Ethno Carnival, Osing songs are also the highlight of the festival.

 Not everyone understands when an osing song is being sung.
 However, there’s a reason why music is a universal language.
-There’s no need for a language comprehension to get swept away by the melody.
+There’s no need for language comprehension to get swept away by the melody.

 Handicraft & Food Bazaar